Lancaster Lime Works

 Customer Submitted Photo of a Tadelakt Shower

-For your application, if you wanted to use our products without a primer: First, make certain that the cement board has more than adequate framing behind.
+For your application, using our Lime Putty Finish Plaster on cement board.
+First, make certain that the cement board has more than adequate framing behind.
 Make absolutely certain that the cement board cannot flex.
 Tape all the joints in the cement board using fiberglass tape and thin set.
 Just like you would for under ceramic tile.
 Then skim coat all the cement board using a rough tile thin set material.
 Go over the thin set material before it sets using a rough sponge or wooden float.
 This is to open up the pores and rough the surface.
 The open pores and rough surface give the Tadelakt a surface that will allow adhesion.
 This surface uses both the roughness (for a “key”) and the porosity for its adhesion.
-You will then apply two coats of Tadelakt as per instructions.

-To finish Tadelakt, compress and polish with a very hard smooth stone as it is setting.
-Do not wait until it is set!
-The exact type of trowel used to actually apply the Tadelakt is not as important as long as it is smooth and flat.
-The stone used for compressing and polishing is what will give the Tadelakt the smooth waterproof finish.
-Using 100% natural products is a fun centuries old adventure!
+Tadelakt Pebble/Stone Using 100% natural products is a fun centuries old adventure!
 There is not really a wrong way to do it, unless it fails or you don’t like it.
 Our commitment, at Lancaster Lime Works is to only use all natural materials.
 And to assist in your lime plaster success!

 Tagged under: bathroom plaster, moroccan plaster, shower plaster, tadelakt, water proof plaster